-The Living Expenses Support Scheme (LESS), formerly the Westminster Additional Grants Scheme, is here to help students who are in need of additional financial support during the academic year.
+The Living Expenses Support Scheme (LESS) is here to help students who are in need of additional financial support during the academic year.
 The scheme aims to help and award students with an additional grant that can be used to meet any maintenance needs, such as rental costs, travel costs, childcare costs, day-to-day costs etc.

 The scheme cannot be used to pay tuition fees.